top of page

 Danny Rodic

-• 3 min read
+• 4 min read

+If you are buying, selling, or developing property, deadlines can get tight.
 Along the way, you will need an ALTA/NSPS Land Title Survey.
-However, with shifting deadlines, many are often left asking “Can I get an ALTA/NSPS Land Title Survey right away?”
+However, with shifting deadlines, many are often left asking, “Can I get an ALTA/NSPS Land Title Survey right away?”

-The surprising answer is no. We aren’t saying this to scare anyone, but to better prepare them for the realities of the level of effort and process involved with an ALTA/NSPS Land Title Survey within the scope of developing any property.
+The surprising answer is no. We aren’t saying this to scare anyone, but to better prepare you for the realities of the level of effort and process involved with an ALTA/NSPS Land Title Survey within the scope of developing any property.

 At Apex Land Surveying and Mapping LLC, we understand how urgent real estate timelines can feel.
 When it comes to an ALTA/NSPS Land Title Survey, the reality is that this level of surveying cannot be completed overnight without sacrificing accuracy and reliability.